boukhrisssaber/ScriptFactory/README.md

 ScriptFactory is a collection of automation scripts designed to streamline various development, deployment, and tool management tasks.
 Each script in this repository is built with simplicity and efficiency in mind.

 ## Features
-- **Tool Deployer**: Install and configure tools from GitHub repositories with ease.
-- Automated dependency detection and installation.
-- Intelligent executable detection with user-friendly prompts.
+- A growing collection of scripts for diverse automation tasks.
+- Focused on development, deployment, and tool management.
-- Creates symlinks for easy tool usage.
+- Modular design for easy integration and use.

 ## Getting Started
 ### Installation